 Do all stone countertops need sealing?

 No. Quartz never needs sealing.
-Natural stones like granite, quartzite, and marble do, with marble needing the most attention.
+Natural stones like granite, quartzite, and marble do, with marble needing the most frequent attention.

 How often should I reseal?